The science supporting positive psychology has sparked a huge increase in degree programs.

 3. University of East London

-This part-time program offers on-campus and distance learning, making it ideal for applicants with part-time jobs and other commitments.
-The program also offers cutting-edge theory and research to topics around wellbeing and long-term change.
+UEL’s flexibility makes this program ideal for applicants with jobs or other commitments.
+The program also offers cutting-edge theory and research on topics related to wellbeing and long-term change.

 If you are interested in opportunities around life-coaching, this may be the perfect fit.